 We believe being a reading centric school supports social justice, opens contexts beyond children’s own experience and enables access to the wider curriculum.
 We understand the critical importance of fostering a love of reading, supported by encouraging and positive staff who help our children build their resilience and focus.

 We have a vocabulary rich approach woven throughout our curriculum.
-Early readers are given opportunities to engage with and extend their known vocabulary through teacher ‘read aloud’ sessions and class library books.
+Early readers are given opportunities to engage with and extend their known vocabulary through teacher ‘book talk’ sessions and class library books.
 Alongside the wider curriculum, this exposes children to the rich language used by high quality authors.
-As children become age-appropriately fluent, they encounter an ever expanding range of vocabulary during novel studies, read alouds, library books and throughout the wider curriculum.
+As children become fluent, they encounter an ever expanding range of vocabulary during novel studies, read alouds, library books and throughout the wider curriculum.

 We teach and learn using a systematic, synthetic phonics approach (Read Write Inc).
 Our goal is for all children to be reading fluently at an age appropriate level by the end of Year 2.
 Many children will achieve this earlier, where their breadth of content is widened.
 Groups are fluidly set so that teaching is closely matched with children’s phonetic knowledge.
 This is informed through constant formative assessment alongside half-termly summative assessments.